eclipse-emfcloud/emfcloud/codestyle/README.md

 ## Checkstyle

 [Checkstyle](https://checkstyle.sourceforge.io/) is used for static code analysis in EMF.cloud Java projects.
-A [custom checkstyle configuration](codestyle/org.eclipse.emfcloud.checkstyle/src/main/resources/emfcloud-checkstyle.xml) for EMF.cloud is provided and can be integrated in the build process via maven as well as directly into the Eclipse IDE.
+A [custom checkstyle configuration](codestyle/org.eclipse.emfcloud.checkstyle/src/main/resources/emfcloud-checkstyle-8.44.xml) for EMF.cloud is provided and can be integrated in the build process via maven as well as directly into the Eclipse IDE.
-The recommended checkstyle version is [`8.39`](https://checkstyle.sourceforge.io/releasenotes.html#Release_8.39).
+The recommended checkstyle version is [`8.44`](https://checkstyle.sourceforge.io/releasenotes.html#Release_8.44).

+For a smoother transition period we also maintain the second-to-last revision of checkstyle configuration (currently [8.39](org.eclipse.emfcloud.checkstyle/src/main/resources/emfcloud-checkstyle-8.39.xml)) but we recommend to switch to the latest revision as soon as possible.

 ### Usage in maven